locka99/opcua/samples/modbus-server/README.md

+# MODBUS to OPC UA server

-A simple server that reads coils and registers from a MODBUS slave and exposes them as variables in OPC UA.
+This is a simple server that reads coils and registers from a MODBUS slave and exposes them as variables in OPC UA.

 MODBUS exposes registers (2-bytes) and coils (discrete on/off values, i.e. bools) which are input (read-only) or output (read-write).
 Each is addressable and and occupy one of 4 tables: